-Booster casings will be manufactured in Italy and their nozzles at ArianeGroup’s facility in Le Haillan near Bordeaux.
-They will be filled with solid propellant and then integrated with the launcher in French Guiana by Regulus at Europropulsion’s BIP booster integration building.
+Booster casings are manufactured in Italy and their nozzles at ArianeGroup’s facility in Le Haillan near Bordeaux.
+They are filled with solid propellant and then integrated with the launcher in French Guiana by Regulus at Europropulsion’s BIP booster integration building.

-The Vulcain 2.1 and Vinci engines will be produced at ArianeGroup’s factory in Vernon west of Paris.
-Certain parts will be produced by additive manufacturing (AM).
+The Vulcain 2.1 and Vinci engines are produced at ArianeGroup’s factory in Vernon west of Paris.
+Certain parts are produced by additive manufacturing (AM).

-Ariane 6’s lower stage will be assembled in Les Mureaux near Paris.
-Unlike Ariane 5, it will be assembled horizontally.
+Ariane 6’s lower stage is assembled in Les Mureaux near Paris.
+Unlike Ariane 5, it is assembled horizontally.

-The upper stage will be assembled in Bremen, Germany, by ArianeGroup.
+The upper stage is assembled in Bremen, Germany, by ArianeGroup.

 New launch pad

-Dubbed ELA4 (for Ensemble de Lancement n°4), the Ariane 6 launch pad will cover a total surface area of 170 hectares and be located 4 kilometres north-west of the Ariane 5 launch pad (ELA3).
-Construction work began at the Guiana Space Centre in the summer of 2015 and is scheduled for completion in the autumn of 2019.
+Dubbed ELA4 (for Ensemble de Lancement n°4), the Ariane 6 launch pad covers a total surface area of 170 hectares and is located 4 kilometres north-west of the Ariane 5 launch pad (ELA3).
+Construction work began at the Guiana Space Centre in the summer of 2015 and is scheduled for completion mid-2021.
 ESA has appointed CNES as prime contractor for the pad and all of the ground infrastructure required to launch Ariane 6: